imjihuan/fuego/docs/rst_src/spec.json.rst

 Defaults
 ============

-If a test has no ``spec.json``, then default set of values is used, which is a single spec with the name "default", and no values defined.
+If a test has no ``spec.json`` file, then default set of values is used, which is a single spec with the name "default", and no values defined.

 ============
 See also
 ============

- * See :ref:`Test Spec and Plans` for more information about Fuego's test spec and testplan system.
+ * See :ref:`Test Specs and Plans` for more information about Fuego's test spec and testplan system.